 What we don't often talk about, though, are the things that can go bump in the night ... the traits of bad small businesses that make us fear and loathe them.

-There are more than 7,000 public companies capitalized under $500 million.
-And, sure, there are loads of great winners in that bunch, poised to rise many times in value.
-Look back and you'll find businesses such as Urban Outfitters
+More than 7,000 public companies are capitalized at less than $500 million.
+And sure, that bunch includes loads of great winners poised to rise many times in value.
+Look back, and you'll find businesses such as Urban Outfitters

 Those who knew about this specialty retailer and jumped in after proper research were well rewarded.
 That's a classic Peter Lynch investment.

 But let's not kid ourselves.
-Out of those 7,000 companies, there are also tons of mediocre firms, and worse.
+Among those 7,000 companies are also tons of mediocre ones, and worse.
 Like Tolkien's terrible dragon, Smaug, they can incinerate your savings in no time.
 (Hey, we said this was scary stuff!)
 Quite seriously, if you're not doing business research and you don't know what to avoid out there, you could lose your fortune.
-When even solid companies like Cisco
+When even solid companies such as Cisco Systems

 Let's start with an example of what to avoid.

 Case study: Charter Communications